MidnightDreamerX17/skill20/Traits.md

 **Wealthy Family** - The character's starting wealth is changed to 300 gold from their own family, with no debt to Adventure Capital.

-**Weapon Category Specialization** - The character has been training their whole life with one category of weapons.
+**Weapon Category Specialization (Specific)** - The character has been training their whole life with one category of weapons.
 They get a bonus of +1 for everything relating to that category of weapons, including Armor Class when attacked by that type of weapon.
 Guaranteed hits occur on both 19 and 20.
 The categories of weapon specialization are as follows:

 - Axes, Picks, & Scythes
 - Chains, Whips, & Flails